ssmirr/appdev-chapters/active-record.md

 Contact.all
 ```

 You'll see that we get back an empty array.
+Right now, we have no rows in our table.
+We can confirm this with `Contact.all.count`.
+We do `Contact.all.count` so often that Rails lets us take a shortcut — we can just do `Contact.count` directly.

-You'll see that, at present, we have `0` rows in the table.
 A crucial thing to remember: when you are talking to the **whole table**, you are referencing the _class_ `Contact`, so **use a capital letter**.
 If you did `contact.count`, what error message would you expect?
 Try it and see.

 Like any Ruby class[^literal_shorthand] we instantiate a new, blank object with the `.new` method: